Confusing and Detecting ML Adversarial Attacks with Injected Attractors: Introduction

 Different attacks optimize different objective functions.
-As many attacks either directly or indirectly optimize the soft label, a natural candidate of attack objective function is the soft label.
-We also consider the ``local density function'' as a candidate which we believe is more generic as it is determined by the classifier's decision boundary.
+As many attacks either directly or indirectly optimize the soft label, a natural candidate of attack objective function is on the soft label.
+There are also some attacks which do not exploit the soft label, for instance, attacks on black-boxes which only output the final decisions~\cite{DBLP:conf/iclr/BrendelRB18,DBLP:journals/corr/abs-2001-06325, DBLP:conf/iclr/ChengSCC0H20}.
+To handle such cases, we also consider the ``local density function'' as a candidate which we believe is more generic as it is determined by the classifier's decision boundary. \\ \\[-3pt]